preprio/nodejs-sdk/README.md

   .graphqlVariables('{JSON_VARIABLE_PAYLOAD}')
-  .timeout(8000) // Override globally set timeout for request cancellation .userId('...') // Override globally set userId for ab testing .fetch() // Fetch the collections
+  .timeout(8000) // Override globally set timeout for request cancellation .userId('...') // Override globally set userId for ab testing .token('xx-xx') // Update the Token used by the SDK for example when previewing staged content
+  .fetch() // Fetch the collections
 ```